 Giving in to the temptation of buying email addresses will result in the same scenario.
-Buying email contacts from third parties is one of the most widely used methods to generate a contact list.
-Many companies still believe that an email contact list must be as large as possible in order to have relevant success.
+Purchasing email contacts from third parties is still very popular, because many companies still believe that an email contact list must be as large as possible to be successful.
 This is by no means true, trust us.
 Buying contact lists is essentially a waste of money.

 Create newsletter landing pages

 Besides implementing a responsive subscription widget, special newsletter landing pages are a great way to grow contact lists.
 These pages enable you to use all optimization opportunities that apply to landing pages.

 The potential newsletter subscriber is not distracted from other elements on the website and they concentrate on all the great reasons you’ll give them to convince them your newsletter is the best thing that has been written after Harry Potter.

 Explore other channels